giosueio/Bayesian_Probit/README.md

-When called, each of the functions produces a simulated sample from the posterior, and returns a trace plot centered around the true value of the parameter.
+When called, each of the functions produces a simulated sample from the posterior, and returns a trace plot.